The Intangible Benefit of Giving

 I remember the time in my life when…

-- … unemployment-benefits was my main source of income – for almost eight years!
+• unemployment-benefits was my main source of income – for almost eight years!

-- … the fortnightly payment being just enough that the bank would fine me for having so little in my account.
+• … the fortnightly payment being just enough that the bank would fine me for having so little in my account.
 I thought I would never win.

-- … eating 5-minute noodles every night of the week, and sometimes for breakfast.
+• … eating 5-minute noodles every night of the week, and sometimes for breakfast.
 At COLES, the more you buy, the less you pay.
 Bulk prices rock!

-- … I was invited to go scrounging in a COLES dumpster with a guy who claimed you can find amazing stuff or expired cans of food!
+• … I was once invited to go scrounging in a COLES dumpster with a guy who claimed you can find amazing stuff or expired cans of food!
 You can, but you don’t want to keep nor eat it.
 (And the best I ever found was a miniature pine Xmas tree.)

-Yet when I had next-to-nothing, I still managed to push myself every day.
 I found a way to get a cheap jacket, pair of slacks, shoes, shirt, and brief-case so I could look decent each day when I visited the job-centre looking for that illusive job.
 The brief-case rarely had anything in it – except my ever-growing CV and a bottle of water.

-I was invited to atend all the free training and courses available at the Commonwealth-employment-service: clerical, computing, retail.
+Bag of Lemons I was invited to atend all the free training and courses available at the Commonwealth-employment-service: clerical, computing, retail.
 Some proved superfluous before the ink dried on the certificate.
 I attended interesting finance courses.
 Futures marketing is most interesting when geeks with worse suits sit than me .

-And in the end I got offered a 3 week temp job with a government department.
 I am now a 14-year veteran.
-After 13years of doing an interesting variety of duties within 3 roles, I now have a job that challenges me, actually enables closure of some of my tasks (whereby I can say at the end of a day or week that something actually changed because of my suggestion, teamwork or autonomous work/input).
+After 13 years of doing an interesting variety of duties within 3 roles, I now have a job that challenges me, actually enables closure of some of my tasks (whereby I can say at the end of a day or week that something actually changed because of my suggestion, teamwork or autonomous work/input).

 So every so often I give of myself.